 When Will We Let Women Rock?

-Rock and Roll, like Jazz, Blues, Country, and even classical music, started as a boys club that women were relegated to watching.
-For the first few decades of rock and roll a definition of a drummer would be shaped by the power of Jon Bonham, the chaos of Keith Moon, and the lazy perfection of Ringo Starr and Charlie Watts.
+Rock and Roll, like Jazz, Blues, Country, and even classical music, started as a boys club which women were relegated to watching.
+For the first few decades of rock and roll the definition of a drummer would be shaped by the power of Jon Bonham, the chaos of Keith Moon, and the lazy perfection of Ringo Starr and Charlie Watts.
 Back then women weren't expected to play in a band, let alone be the drummer for one.
 So just how was a woman to "rock"?
 Well, at first she wasn't.
 It took a long time for female drummers to break down the barriers and gain acceptance behind a drum set.
 As time went on, though, female drummers started emerging and many were just too good to deny.
 Some of the drummers I grew up listening to were women, and many of them helped shape the player I am today as much as any man ever did.

 The first woman I ever saw play the drums was Karen Carpenter, hitting a whole stage full of gear on TV.
 She had a set of Vistalites in the corner and a full set up of concert toms on a riser above that.
 And there was a little cocktail kit, and a huge latin percussion rig... and she ran around the room until she'd played everything on stage.
 Karen Carpenter was good!
 She was tight and fast and accurate, and did it all with a casual smile on her face.
-As a beginning drummer, the idea of being able to run around a room playing any set up I wanted gave me a sense of awe, the way the kids in Willy Wonka must have felt when they realized whole garden was edible.
+As a beginning drummer the idea of being able to run around a room playing any set up I wanted gave me a sense of awe, the way the kids in Willy Wonka must have felt when they realized whole garden was edible.

-In the TV show she wailed on each of the set ups, and went through different instruments, styles, and tempos like there was nothing she couldn't do.
-Karen Carpenter was one of the first drummers I ever saw, and her performance on that TV show opened up a world of possibilities in my young mind.
+In the TV show she wailed on each of the set ups and went through different instruments, styles, and tempos like there was nothing she couldn't do.
+Karen Carpenter was one of the first drummers I ever saw and her performance on that TV show opened up a world of possibilities in my young mind.

-"I just judged Guitar Center’s Drum-Off contest, and afterwards one of the contestants - a guy - came up to me and said, 'So you play drums?'
+"I just judged Guitar Center’s Drum-Off contest and afterwards one of the contestants - a guy - came up to me and said, 'So you play drums?'
 Like, Duh!
 "No, I’m just here to judge the stage presence portion.”

 - Dawn Richardson (Four Non Blondes)*

 When I was in Junior High I heard the Go-Go's on the radio.
 I loved the energy and the simplicity of the drumming and was a fan of Gina Shock before I even knew she was a woman.
 My friend Scott had a younger sister who owned a Go-Go's record.
 I'd never seen them.
-I stared at the picture, matching the faces to the instruments, and listened to the whole album.
+I stared at the picture, matching the faces to the instruments and listened to the whole album.
 So began my love for the drumming of Gina Shock.

 I bought every Go-Go's record after that and learned a lot about playing less and still rocking.
 Gina Shock created excitement by playing a little in front of the beat, and she did so with amazing consistency.
 In the Go Go's, her parts were carefully constructed and always locked with the bassist, and her drums and cymbals always sounded great.